 Year 1 has 3 classes Pandas, Leopards and Tigers.

 Year 1 is the part of Key Stage 1, led by Mrs Zastron (Phase Leader), and builds on the strong starting points of our Foundation Stage.
-Children in year 1 learn through more structured lessons however following the ongoing impact of the Covid-19 pandemic the curriculum has been altered to provide continuous provision opportunities for the children.
-There are many opportunities for practical learning during the day linked with the non-core subjects.
+Children in year 1 learn through more structured lessons however they also have opportunities to develop skills and knowledge further through the continuous provision.
+There are many opportunities for practical learning during the day linked with non-core subjects delivered through exciting projects.
 This stage consists of three core subjects mathematics, English and science and the foundation subjects of geography, history, design technology, art, music, computing religious education and physical education.
-Phonics, 'book talk' and handwriting are part of daily life here at Heronshaw school too.
+Phonics/reading and handwriting are part of daily life here at Heronshaw school too.

 In Year 1 all children are assessed formally in the summer term when they do their Phonics Screening check.
 This is statutory test.
 During the spring term there will be a parent information meeting to discuss how the children prepare for this test and how we support children.

 Overviews of learning